SeewooLi/IRTest/README.md

 - `item_fit` tests the statistical fit of all items individually.

+- `inform_f_item` calculates the information value(s) of an item.

+- `inform_f_test` calculates the information value(s) of a test.

 - `plot_item` draws item response function(s) of an item.

 - `reliability` calculates marginal reliability coefficient of IRT.

 - `DataGeneration` generates several objects that can be useful for computer simulation studies.
-Among these are starting values for the estimation algorithm and artificial item-response data that can be passed into `IRTest_Dich`, `IRTest_Poly`, or `IRTest_Mix`.
+Among these are simulated item parameters, ability parameters and the corresponding item-response data.

 - `dist2` is a probability density function of two-component Gaussian mixture distribution.